SuperJedi224/ForceLang/docs/stdlib/root.md

 goto <name>
 ```

 Jumps to the specified label.
 The argument is a bareword and goes unevaluated.
+Throws an exception if no such label exists.

 **Function root.gotoex**